-Redang Island easily with fast boat
+Visit Redang Island easily by speed boat

-Why Redang Island?
+Why visit Redang Island?

 Redang Island is famous for its crystal-clear waters and white sandy beaches, and in contrast to the nearby islands of Perhentian, has a slightly upmarket image with resort-based accommodation.
 However, the government has started to protect the beauty of the island as a marine park, recognising it as an important conservation site — which means the locals have had to cease the practise of eating of sea turtle eggs!
 Redang Island is one of nine islands which form a marine sanctuary, offering snorkelling and diving opportunities for tourists.